Sirorezka/geo_tiles/README.md

 ## Description:
-GIS data science by applying discrete tiles transformation to GPS coordinates.
+GIS data science using geohashing tricks.
+Applying to GPS coordinates transformation which outputs discrete tiles.
+Numpy based library.

 ## When you can use this approach:
 For System architect and enigineers(Software, engineers, Data engineers):